TheR1sing3un/TheR1sing3un/README.md

 **Expected to graduate in June 2024!**
 **Please contact me if there is any suitable job!**

-- 🚀 Now I work as an intern at Infra::Storage::BlockStorage@Bytedance.
+- 🚀 Now I am building cloud-native storage system in open source world!
-- 🌈 I worked as an intern at Infra::Compute::MessageQueue@Bytedance in 2022.
+- 🌈 I worked as an intern at Infra::BlockStorage@ByteDance in 2023 & Infra::MessageQueue@ByteDance in 2022.
-- 🌱 I’m currently learning Distributed System & Storage & Database & Big Data.
-- 🎯 Now focus on Message Queue & Distributed Storage.
+- 🎯 Now focus on Distributed Storage & Streaming System.
-- 💬 Ask me about Java / C++ / Rust / Golang.
+- 💬 Ask me about Java / Rust/ C++ .
 - 📫 How to reach me:
   - Email: ther1sing3un@163.com
   - Wechat: TheRisingSunSkr